Jobs at LIDC

 LIDC runs a work experience programme for postgraduate students and recent graduates of master's courses.
 It is currently only open to LIDC members at the Bloomsbury Colleges (SOAS, Birkbeck, UCL Institute Of Education, Royal Veterinary College and London School of Hygiene and Tropical Medicine) and UCL's Development Planning Unit.
 This is because we aim to support students at our constituent colleges.

-Placements are part-time and run for one month.
-Interns help with press reviews, web communication, social media, liaising with membership, and events.
+Placements are part-time and run for 6 weeks.
+Interns help with producing editorial content, web communication, social media, liaising with membership, and events.

 Candidates should have an undergraduate degree in any subject and a documented interest in international development.
-Prior office experience will be a distinct advantage.
+Prior office experience and experience of using social media will be a distinct advantage.

 Applications are accepted on a rolling basis.
 To apply, please send your recent CV and a short motivation letter to Anjuli Borgonha, Communications Officer.
 Please indicate in your application in which month you would like to do the placement.